IRMP-org/IRMP/README.md

    http://www.mikrocontroller.net/articles/IRSND

 # Revision History
+### Version 3.4.2
+- Fix Timer1 initialization for ATtinyX7 parts for ATTinyCore.
+- Modifying digitalWriteFast.h to be compatible with ATTinyCore Digispark Pro default pin mapping.

 ### Version 3.4.1
 - Changed default pins for ATmega328 platform from 3,4,5 to 2,3,4.
 - Adapted to TinyCore 0.0.7.